m-reza-rahman/azure-cafe/README.md

 * In the portal, go to 'All resources'.
 Find and click on azure-cafe-cache-`<your suffix>`.
 Open the Settings -> Advanced settings panel.
 Disable SSL connection enforcement and hit Save.
 * In the Settings -> Authentication panel, note down the primary access key.

-## Enable OpenID Connnect with Entra ID.
+## Enable OpenID Connect with Entra ID.
 You now need to set up Entra ID to use OpenID Connect.

 * Go to the portal home.